-The Town of Bolton is an equal opportunity employer.
-All employment decisions are made on a non-discriminatory basis without regard to race, color, national or ethnic origin, sex, marital status or sexual orientation, age, disability, religious or political beliefs, veteran status, or any other factors which cannot lawfully be the basis for an employment decision.
+The town of Bolton is an equal opportunity employer.
+All employment decisions are made on a non-discriminatory basis as defined by the M.G.L.
+Chapter 151B, Section 4, Item 1 (Unlawful Practices) as well as without regard to political beliefs, military status, or any other factors which cannot lawfully be the basis for an employment decision.